 As with any moisture-favorable disease, various techniques taken during crop growth can reduce the chances of infection and spread: Maintain adequate space:

 Avoid over density planting in order to allow light to penetrate and promote the quick drying of leaves and fruits on humid days.

 Sanitation: Remove plant debris and make an effort to keep your field and its surroundings as clean as possible

 Improve air circulation: Promote drying foliage and shorten the duration of wetting periods by introducing net curtain vented areas

 Proper soil drainage: The presence of standing water will promote the spread of botrytis cinerea

 Other moisture reduction techniques include covering the ground with polyethylene sheets to reduce evaporation from the soil

 When conditions for botrytis cinerea are expected, consider spraying once every 10-14 days with fungicides.
 Don’t use products containing the same active ingredients in consecutive treatments.
 Use fungicides belonging to different groups to prevent pathogens from developing resistance to a specific chemical.

-The following is a list of generic names for useful fungicides: Pyrimethanil, cyprodinil+fludioxonil, fenhexamid, and iprodione
+The following is a list of generic names of fungicides used in one or more parts of the world: pyrimethanil, cyprodinil+fludioxonil, fenhexamid, and iprodione.

 Products based on tea tree oil and Potassium Hydrogen Carbonate+copper sulfate